 Then we can see the torsion bar adjusters – it’s possible to vary the height of the front of the car slightly by adjusting these bolts that vary the ‘set’ of the torsion bars.
 The torsion bars are the two square-section tubes running forwards parallel to each other – these locate in the lower wishbones.
 They are each made of numerous torsion leaves.

 On the upper face of the subframe we can also see two of the circular mounts that bolt to the body – these are isolated with rubber to insulate the body from noise and vibration.
 There are two more mounts at the front (not in view), making a total of 6 subframe mounts.

 We can then see the front suspension and dampers, with the engine mounts just in-board of the dampers.
 Note also that the steering box is still mounted on the left of the subframe.

 Although notionally a monocoque body, the P5 was something of a hybrid: the front featured this significant subframe, and the rear (as we shall see later) features ’chassis rails’ that are integral with the bodywork.
-Obviously this was in the early days of monocoque construction, long before computer stress modelling, so the answer to uncertainty about managing stress was often to add more steel!
+Obviously this was the early days of monocoque construction, long before computer stress modelling, so the answer to uncertainty about managing stress was often to add more steel.